Math in HTML

 -(dX∧dX)²

-This page should look like this.
+This page used to look like this.